Epsylon42/mspfa-archive-helper/README.md

 * Videos hosted on YouTube (if `yt-dlp` or `youtube-dl` are present)
 * HTML elements with `src="..."` (`embed`, `video`, `audio`, `img`, etc)
 * Incremental updates
     * Files are not downloaded if the tool determines that it's already present.
-If you know some files have changed - delete them and run the tool again.
-(Same goes for `story.json.orig` - deleting it will download the new pages, if any)
+If you know some files have changed - delete them and run the tool again

 ### Things that it does not (currently?) handle